enzo418/MartinPescadorApp/Docs/3_learning.md

 Using A.M. implementation which takes the Id as a template parameter, but it makes sense to remove the template parameter and force entities to use integer ids to communicate that are auto generated, oppossed to GUID.

 > **Note:** [eShopOnContainers](https://github.com/dotnet-architecture/eShopOnContainers/tree/dev/src/Services/Ordering/Ordering.Domain/SeedWork) uses the same approach of entities with integer ids.

+# Where in field
+Is where actually making a query? is it lazy loading even if it's not virtual?
+Does Find instead of query makes a query?